2022 Major League Baseball postseason: (1) Los Angeles Dodgers vs. (5) San Diego Padres

 Game 4 was originally scheduled for October 15 at 9:07 pm (EDT) but was postponed to 9:38 pm the same day due to the forecast of sustained inclement weather.

 This was the second postseason meeting in the Dodgers–Padres rivalry.
 The previous meeting in the NLDS in 2020 was won by the Dodgers in a sweep en route to a World Series title.
 In a significant upset given their regular season win differential, the 89-win Padres defeated the 111-win Dodgers in four games to advance to the NLCS for the first time since 1998.

 Trea Turner quickly put the Dodgers in the lead for good with a solo homer in the bottom of the first as they won Game 1.
 In Game 2, with the score tied after five innings, Jurickson Profar hit an RBI single in the top of the sixth that put the Padres in the lead for good as they evened the series, headed to San Diego.
 In Game 3, a solo homer from Trent Grisham helped secure a one-run Padres victory.
-In Game 4, the Dodgers led 3-0 after the top of the seventh, but the Padres put up five unanswered runs in the bottom of the inning to take the lead for good, completing a colossal upset.
+In Game 4, the Dodgers led 3-0 after the top of the seventh, but the Padres put up five unanswered runs in the bottom of the inning to take the lead for good, completing the biggest postseason upset of the divisional era.

 With the win, the Padres became the first team since the 1906 Chicago White Sox to win a playoff series against a team that was 22 or more games better.
 In 2023, MLB.com ranked the Padres’ upset of the Dodgers as the second biggest upset in postseason history, behind only the aforementioned upset by the White Sox in the 1906 World Series.
 Both teams would meet again in the NLDS in 2024, where the Dodgers returned the favor and defeated the Padres in five games en route to a World Series championship.